thegetty/grj-19/README.md

 ### Figure Images Submodule

 Many of figure images for *Getty Research Journal, No. 19* are licensed from third parties for use exclusively in this publication.
 As such, they are kept in a separate, private repository, https://github.com/thegetty/grj-19-images/, which is linked to this main publication repository as a submodule in `content/_assets/images/figures/`.
-When cloning this repo for further development, you’ll permissions for the private repository and will need to clone recursively in order to clone both the main repo and the submodule.
+When cloning this repo for further development, you’ll need permissions for the private repository and will need to clone recursively in order to clone both the main repo and the submodule.

 ```
 git clone --recursive https://github.com/thegetty/grj-19.git